natepower.ca Discord Support

 First 3D Prints Completed

-After a decent amount of testing, making sure we could find the proper temperatures, filaments and so on, we were finally able to begin printing panels for the main instrument section of the deck!
+After a good amount of testing to dial in temperatures and filament settings, we were finally able to start printing panels for the main instrument section of the deck.

 Our Friends

-We're extremely grateful for those who have helped with everything from something as small as a checklist to actual cold, hard cash!
-Make sure to visit them and tell them Nate and Deck53 say thanks!
+Extremely grateful for everyone who has helped — from something as small as a checklist to actual cold, hard cash.
+Visit them and tell them Nate and Deck53 say thanks!